Guiding you and your child through the three different components of Junior Golf Instruction...

 Obviously, the actual look will change depending on your child's age as well as their skill and maturity level.
 However, this should give you a good picture to get you and your child started.

 By developing the skills, flexibility and muscles needed to play the game, not only will they want to play now but they will want to play for many years to come.
 Is that not the goal that we have as parents?
-Give our child something that they can play and build relationships with for a lifetime?
+Give our child something that they can play as well as grow and build relationships with for a lifetime?

 With the way today's younger people are learning through technology, this idea is not as far fetched for them as it is for many adults.